CBC Kids: Kids' CBC (2003–2016)

-Kids' CBC started in 2003, replacing Get Set For Life.
-Previous hosts Court and Clarke continued to appear until December 2005, but the main focus was on five regional hosts from various parts of Canada.
+Kids' CBC replaced Get Set For Life in 2003.
+While Court and Clarke initially remained, the main focus was on five regional hosts from various parts of Canada.
 The hosts were Patty Sullivan (Ontario), Joyce Quansah (Quebec), Kush Uppal (British Columbia/Western Canada), Hayley Gene (Manitoba/Prairies), and Dashi Malone (Newfoundland and Labrador/Atlantic Canada).
 The look and the studio sets had also been drastically changed.
 The girl seen in the Get Set For Life logo was redesigned into an animated girl named Dot.

-Kim Wilson took over from Hassen as CBC's children's programming head in 2005.
+Malone and Gene were eventually replaced by Mark O'Brien and Holly Bernier.
+Kim Wilson took over from Hassen as the CBC's children's programming head in 2005.

-On December 24, 2005, a set consisting of a garden in a geometric type dome was added to the block (the block previously featured animated interstitials in which the presenters would appear).
-Malone and Gene were replaced by Mark O'Brien and Holly Bernier.
+On December 24, 2005, a new set featuring a garden within a geometric dome replaced the previous animated interstitials in which the presenters would appear.

-In 2007, the garden was removed.
-The set was changed to a Canadian village-type setting that had a circle floor and a treehouse was added.
-Due to the CBC's budget restrictions, the show was restricted to being hosted from Toronto by Sullivan, with Sid Bobb coming in as a co-host.

-New characters arrived to feature various parts of Canadian culture, each representing a different Canadian region: